 The only time we would expect this warning light to come on is during the cleaning mode, when you flush the unit with boiled water.
 Thereafter, you should only ever fill your unit with cold water from the tap.

-regularly topping up with cold tap water rather than letting a full unit stand and warm for long periods of time
+- Regularly top it up with cold tap water rather than letting a full unit stand and warm for long periods of time.

-keeping a cold jug of water in the fridge
+- Keep a cold jug of water in the fridge.

 How long can I leave unused water in the tank?

-Water is a food stuff so we recommend using within 1-2 days.
+Water is a food stuff, so we recommend using any water in the tank within 1-2 days.
 If water has been left in the hopper for longer, then please empty and refill before next use.

 How often do I need to change the filter?